Balancingrock/SecureSockets/README.md

     $ cd SecureSockets
     $ swift build

-## Library use in a project
+## Framework use in a Xcode project
-Disclaimer: I am no expert on using modules and frameworks.
-Perhaps there are better ways to do this, if so, please let me know.

-When creating an executable with SPM we miss the setup for Cocoa etc. I have found it easier to create a project in Xcode and then to import the necessary frameworks.

-In the distribution a defaut xcode project is included.
-Use that one to create the frameworks, or generate a new one with the following steps:

-### Optional: create new xcode project to build the frameworks
+### Create new Xcode project to build the frameworks

 In order to create a framework from a SPM project like SecureSockets I found it easiest to generate an xcode project in the SecureSockets dictionary with:

     $ swift package generate-xcodeproj

 After the project is created, there will be three targets: SwifterSockets, SecureSockets and SecureSocketsTests.
 The last one is not needed.
-As a work around for a possible bug in the Swift Package Manager, we need a another framework: COpenSsl.
-So go ahead and add another target to the project, select the "Cocoa Framework" template and call it "COpenSsl" (exactly as written, mind the capitalisation)

-Select all three target frameworks and navigate to the `Build Settings` subsection `Packaging` and set the `Defines Module` property to `Yes`
+Select the target frameworks and navigate to the `Build Settings` subsection `Packaging` and set the `Defines Module` property to `Yes`

 Now build the targets.
-The SwifterSockets and SecureSockets target will be build by default, switch to the COpenSsl scheme to build that target also.

 ### Copy the frameworks to your project

 To import the frameworks into a project navigate to the target's `General` settings and add the frameworks to the `Embedded Binaries` section (by clicking the "+" button).
 This ensures that the frameworks are not only present when building, but also when running.

-Note: When develloping code and using a debugger it is possible to step into the source code of the libaries.
-It is also possible to then change the source code used to build the libraries, however the binaries contained in the library are not updated until the project producing the libraries is re-build.
-And the libraries copied to the application.
+Note: When develloping code and using a debugger it is possible to step into the source code of the frameworks.
+It is also possible to then change the source code used to build the frameworks, however the binaries contained in the project are not updated until the frameworks project is re-build.
+And the frameworks are copied to the Xcode project.

 # Version history